golovindev/clean-architecture-fastapi-project-template/README.md

 - Update dependencies manually when needed
 - Test thoroughly after dependency updates

-### Customizing Docker

-Modify `docker-compose.yml` to:
-- Add new services
-- Change service configurations
-- Adjust networking and volumes

 ## 🤝 Contributing

 Want to contribute?
 Check out our [contribution guide](CONTRIBUTING.md) for guidelines.

-## 📄 License

-This template is available under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments